What's On

 On this page, you’ll find information on what areas of our Zoo are currently being worked on.
 We aim to have the most up to date information available, however please be aware that weather and other circumstances can impact these dates.

-Starting on Monday 28 April, the African lion habitat will be receiving some maintenance works to ensure the habitat is in tip top shape.
-This work is scheduled to happen during weekdays only, from Monday 28 April – Thursday 1 May 2025.
+Starting again on Monday 21 July, the African lion habitat will be receiving some maintenance works to ensure the habitat is in tip top shape.
+This work is scheduled to happen during weekdays only, from: Monday 21 – Friday 25 July 2025, and again on Monday 4 – Friday 8 August 2025.

 Areas that are having maintenance and upgrades have hoardings or fencing surrounding them, and signage stating what is happening and if needed, what pathways are accessible to you.
 If you have any queries on your visit, please ask our friendly staff or volunteers.